 Businesses manufacturing counterfeit makeup don't really care what goes into their products - they’re most likely just interested in the bottom line, i.e. making money.
 As long as it looks like the real thing, they're golden.

 They reveal that some fake makeup products contain dangerous and poisonous ingredients such as rat droppings, human urine and toxic chemicals that are endangering consumers' health.
 Fashion Times notes that some imitations have been found to contain high levels of mercury and arsenic.

 There is what in my makeup?

-I'm sure we can all agree that lead belongs on a periodic table, not your face.
+I'm sure we can all agree that lead belongs on a periodic table, not on your face.